Kākāpō II

 • It is the heaviest parrot in the world.

-• The Department of Conservation has moved the birds to Codfish and Little Barrier Islands.
+• The Department of Conservation moved the birds to predator free islands to breed.

 Question 2Change answer